nhagen2019/Teach_OOP_py/Lesson 2 - Using Functions/functions.md

 While [The Python Language Reference](https://docs.python.org/3/reference/index.html#reference-index) describes the exact syntax and semantics of the Python language, this library reference manual describes the standard library that is distributed with Python.
 It also describes some of the optional components that are commonly included in Python distributions.

-### Task 1: Create a python script to set a reminder in about a fix duration of time that opens a youtube video using the concept of functions in python.
+### Task 1: Create a Python script to set a reminder in a fix duration of time that opens a Youtube video using functions in Python.

-(This can be used to take a break from long and continuous computer hours)
+(This can be used to take a break from extended computer usage.)

-### Assistance:
+### Hints: